Astlejoe789/OdooTransit-Smart-Transport-Operations-Platform-/README.md

 ## Overview

 TransitOps replaces spreadsheets and chat threads with a centralized operations console.
-It enables teams to:
+It enables teams to :

 - Manage fleet and vehicles with full lifecycle status
 - Maintain driver records, licenses, and availability